verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 ### Support Arbitrary User IDs

 The previous image runs the container with the verdaccio user and group by default, being the UID created randomly within the image.
-Some users were experimenting issues since some environment requires usage of arbitrary user IDs for security reasons, for such reason we have introduced the environment variable `VERDACCIO_USER_ID` that allows that.
+Some users were experiencing issues since some environments require the usage of custom user IDs for security reasons.
+To support this, we have introduced the environment variable `VERDACCIO_USER_ID`.

 Furthermore, other optimizations can be possible, as for instance, define a different username using `VERDACCIO_USER_NAME` and such user won’t have permissions to log in by default.